uben0/tree-sitter-typst/README.md

 hx --grammar build
 ```

 The fetch command will clone the git repository, and the build command will compile the grammar.
+Open the logs to have insightfull messages in case it doesn't work.